ReverseAndBot/Tinder-Bot/README.md

   - No poor ADB bridge (no connected devices).
   - No poor signer being used.
 C++ example code here: https://github.com/ReverseAndBot/Tinder-Bot/blob/main/TinderGenerateTokens.cpp
   - No poor browser module.
+  - No Appium or XCUITest solution.
-  - No jailbreaks or tweaks used (since no physical devices are required).
+  - ***No jailbreaks or tweaks used** (since no physical devices or emulators are required).
-  - No phones required, no tablets required, no emulators required, no browser emulation required, no own server required.
+  - ***No phones required, no tablets required, no emulators required, no browser emulation required, no own server required.***

 - We also offer: